Ushering in the Future of NK Cell Therapy

 Clinical studies have shown that high doses of NK cells infused as an adoptive immunotherapy can reduce residual disease and strengthen the body’s ability to fight cancer.

-CytoSen plans to initiate a Phase II study in 2019 in AML HSCT transplant based on the groundbreaking reduction in relapse rates demonstrated at MD Andersen by CytoSen co-founders, Dr. Stefan Ciurea and Dr Dean Lee.
+CytoSen plans to initiate a clinical study in AML HSCT transplant based on the groundbreaking reduction in relapse rates demonstrated at MD Andersen by CytoSen co-founders, Dr. Stefan Ciurea and Dr Dean Lee.
 Pipeline